pwong-it/Project-2_Full-Stack-Application/README.md

 - Ability to upload multiple images for each journal entry.
 - Drills & exercise library.
 Drag and drop from library into the journal to populate that section

+## Conclusions
+This was a project that I thought had a lot of meaning.
+I had a real world problem to solve for a real world client.
+I talked to my Sifu and he loved the idea at the beginning.
+I do believe that with more time, I could build this app into something the leadership could use to share information and also access historic data that's been saved.
+Especially the injuries and new student data that is stored.
+Eventually, it'll have a library of drills and exercises and the planning feature for the app can be created.

+Overall this project was tough, especially with making sure the paths connected throughout when implementing the database.
+I'm proud of what has been built and happy with the design elements.
+Very keen to build the next thing!